 Study Law in the US

-Studying law can open many doors for you; you might go on to practice law as an attorney, or you might go on to a career in another field such as politics, diplomacy, economics, business, or education.
-The rewards of studying law are many, but it is a lone, intimidating, and difficult process, so it is important to know for sure that studying law is the right choice for you.
+Studying law can open many doors for you.
+Law gives you the necessary skills to practice as an attorney or develop a career in another field such as politics, diplomacy, economics, business, or education.
+There are numerous rewards in studying law, but it is a solitary, intimidating, and difficult process, so it is important to know for sure that studying law is the right choice for you.

-As an international student, you should be aware that generally speaking, a J.D. from a US law school will not prepare you to practice law in your home country, as US law schools teach the common law based on the British system.
-However, schools in Louisiana do teach the Civil Code, which may be applicable in some countries
+As an international student, you should be aware that typically a J.D.
+(Juris Doctor) from a US law school will not always prepare you to practice law in your home country, as US law schools teach the common law based on the British system.
+However, there are law firms around the globe that hire lawyers with a J.D.
+Degree.
+Additionally, schools in Louisiana do teach the Civil Code, which may be applicable in some countries

-Law School in the US
+Law School in the USA

 Law schools in the US are part of public or private universities that grant Juris Doctor (J.D.) degrees.
-The Juris Doctor program generally lasts three years for full-time students and four years for part-time students.
+The J.D. program typically lasts three years for full-time students and four years for part-time students.
 The first year of law school is generally considered to be the most difficult because of the core classes, exams, and the Socrates method.

 What to Expect When Studying Law

 As a second-year student (2L) you are likely to focus on other activities such as Law Review, Moot Court, and other extra-curricular activities that offer a lot of practice.
 Because most 2L students need to start looking for legal internships between their second and third years, it is extremely important that they get as much practical experience as they can during their second year.
-Many of these internships will lead to full-time employment following graduation.
+Many of these internships will lead to full-time job opportunities following graduation.

-As a third-year student (3L), you will likely take electives such as international law, immigration law, antitrust law, or intellectual property law.
+As a third-year student (3L), you will likely take electives such as international law, immigration law, anti-trust law, or intellectual Property Law.
 Third-year students generally focus most of their time on finding employment and studying for the bar exam.